 - 4 ounces (8 tablespoons) unsalted butter

-- 4 oz (1 cup) unbleached all-purpose flour
+- 4 ounces (1 cup) unbleached all-purpose flour

 - 4 eggs, lightly beaten

 - 2 slices bacon, cooked, drained, and chopped fine

-- 1 oz gruyere or other cheese, grated
+- 1 ounce gruyere or other cheese, grated

 - ½ teaspoon salt

 - Preheat the oven to 450°F.

 - In a medium saucepan, bring the water and butter to a boil over medium heat.8 ounces (1 cup) water, 4 ounces (8 tbsp) unsalted butter

 - Once the butter has completely melted, turn the heat down to medium-low, add the flour, and stir continuously for about 5 minutes, mashing and stirring.4 ounces (1 cup) unbleached all-purpose flour

 - Let the mixture cool for a minute or two and then put it into your food processor (or stand mixer).

 - In a food processor, remove the feed tube to let the hot air escape.
 Turn the machine on and let it run for a minute to cool the mixture.

 - Add the eggs very slowly while the machine runs and then process or mix for about one minute.
-The mixture will be shiny and still liquid enough that it does not hold firm peaks.
+The mixture will be shiny and still liquid enough that it does not hold firm peaks.4 eggs, lightly beaten

 - Transfer the mixture to a piping bag or plastic gallon storage bag with a corner cut out.
 Pipe the mixture onto the prepared baking sheets, keeping the puffs about an inch apart.
 If the puffs have peaks after piping, smooth them down with a wet finger.